IPad (3rd generation): Software

 The third-generation device has an optional iBooks application, which displays books and other EPUB-format content downloaded from the iBookstore.
 Several major book publishers including Penguin Books, HarperCollins, Simon & Schuster and Macmillan have committed to publishing books for the device.
 Despite being a direct competitor to both the Amazon Kindle and Barnes & Noble Nook, both Amazon.com and Barnes & Noble offer e-reader apps for the iPad.

 On September 19, 2012, iOS 6, which contains 200 new features, was released.
 The iOS 6 update includes new features such as Apple Maps, which replaced a mapping application operated by Google, Facebook integration and the ability to operate Siri on the third-generation iPad.

 The third-generation iPad is compatible with iOS 7, which was released in 2013.
 Although complete support, some newer features such as AirDrop that were released to newer models were not supported.
 This is the similar support that was also given on the iPhone 4S.

 iOS 8 is also supported by the third-generation iPad.
 However, some features have been stripped down.

 iOS 9 supports the third-generation iPad as well.
 It is the fifth major iOS release that this model supports.
 The iOS 9 public beta was also compatible with it.
 This model has been supported for more than 4 years.

 iOS 9.3.5 is the latest and final version to support the Wi-Fi only iPad 3rd generation model while the Wi-Fi + Cellular models run iOS 9.3.6.
-It is not compatible with iOS 10.
+The third-generation iPad does not support iOS 10 due to hardware limitations and performance issues.